How to Find African American Families Looking to Adopt

 Maybe you see them surrounded by brothers and sisters, or with a family pet that they love.
 Maybe you picture them playing in a big backyard in the suburbs of a city, or maybe out near the mountains somewhere.

 For some expectant mothers choosing adoption, the race of their child’s potential parents can be very important.
-But there are many things you’ll also want to consider when choosing adoptive parents for your baby.
-Let your American Adoptions specialist know what you’re looking for in an adoptive family, and they’ll help you find a family that matches what you’re picturing.
+Finding African American families waiting to adopt may be one of your top priorities, but given the importance of such a decision, there are many things you’ll also want to consider when choosing adoptive parents for your baby.
+Let your American Adoptions professional know what you’re looking for in an adoptive family, and they’ll help you find a family that matches what you’re picturing.

 Getting to Know the Adoptive Family: Before, During, and After the Adoption